 Community Conservation ~ Ranger Wellness and Skills Development

-The Table Mountain National Park Marine Protected Area (TMNP MPA) protects the marine environment along the Cape Peninsula coastline, from Mouille Point to Muizenberg, and includes no-take zones where fishing and resource extraction are strictly prohibited.
+The Table Mountain National Park Marine Protected Area (TMNP MPA) protects the marine environment along the Cape Peninsula coastline, from Mouille Point to Muizenberg, and includes six no-take zones where fishing and resource extraction are strictly prohibited.
 The MPA plays a crucial role in preserving marine biodiversity, protecting fish stocks, and maintaining the health of the Great African Sea Forest.
 The northern boundary of this MPA abuts the Robben Island MPA, an approximate 680 km2 of controlled and restricted zones with the goal to protect biodiversity, ecological processes, threatened seabirds and overexploited marine species.

 Table Mountain National Park Marine Unit